adarsh0806/FSND-P4_Conference-Organization-App/README.md

 7. Deploy your application by typing 'appcfg.py update DIR'.
 When successful, you can access your application by visiting 'https://APPID.appspot.com'.

-## Testing Instructions
+# Testing Instructions
 To access the conference application, visit 'https://conference-api.appspot.com'.
 As the added endpoints methods are only usable in the API explorer yet, visit 'https://conference-api.appspot.com/_ah/api/explorer/', click on the conference API and chose the method you want to test.
 To get a valid websafeConferenceKey, copy it from the url on any conference detail page.
 To get a valid sessionConferenceKey, copy the websafeKey from the response of the getConferenceSessions-method.

-## Answers and Described Solutions to the Project Tasks
-## Task 1 & 2: Explanation of the design choices for the Sessions, Speaker and Wishlist implementations as added features of the conference application.
+# Task 1 & 2: Explanation of the design choices for Sessions, Speaker and Wishlist.
 The Session kind has been designed with the following properties:
 - name: StringProperty and the only required field.
 - highlights: Repeated StringProperty as there can be multiple highlights per Session.
 - speakers: Repeated KeyProperty of kind Speakers, as there can be multiple Speakers per Session as well.
 - duration, startTime and date: TimeProperty respectively DateProperty properties.
 - typeOfSession and location: StringProperties.
  As a session is created as a child of a given conference which key is included in the key of the session, it doesn't need to hold a separate conference property as in a relational database.

  A session object is created using the SessionForm Message class, basically consisting of string fields.
 Only typeOfSession is implemented as an EnumField as there are limited values to chose from.
 When an existing Session entity is requested, the message field 'websafeKey' contains an urlsafe string which can be easily converted back to the original key to uniquely identify the session.